 Look At Product Page

-One final thing to consider when picking the width of a tire, be sure to check the bike manufacturer’s product page on the maximum width.
+One final thing to consider when picking the width of a tire.
+Be sure to check the bike manufacturer’s product page on the maximum width.
 We learned the hard way for Jaime.
-When we picked up a thick 2.5 inch for the rear and threw it on.
-Then we realized it wouldn’t fit.
+When we picked up a thick 2.5 inch for the rear and tried to put it on, we realized it wouldn’t fit.

 Gettin’ Knobby With It – Treads